Adeagbo-Olamide/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 4.From the Office product catergory Notebook, writing Pads and Diaries had the highest average rating of 4.35 5.From the health and Personal care category Digital bathroom scale had the highest average rating of 4

-for the highest rating counts of products that were rated followed this order ( from highest to lowest) Cables, Inears,smart phones, micro SD and chargers
+for the highest rating counts(Number of reviews) of products that were rated followed this order ( from highest to lowest) Cables, Inears,smart phones, micro SD and chargers

 Also in relation to the discount on each category the to 5 highest discount are as follows